rimusz/charts/README.md

  $ helm repo update
  ```

-**Note:** Repo name was changed from `https://helm-charts.rimusz.net` to `https://charts.rimusz.net`

 ### Install some chart

-To install the contour chart with the release name `contour`:
+To install the `contour` chart with the release name `contour`:

 ```console
 $ helm upgrade --install contour rimusz/contour
 ```

-Check contour chart [readme](stable/contour/README.md) for more customisation options.
+Check contour chart [readme](stable/contour/README.md) for more customization options.

 ## Contributing to Rimusz Charts